wiegerw/nerva/README.md

 libmkl-dev
 pybind11-dev
 python3-pybind11
+build-essential   # meta-packages that are necessary for compiling software python3-pip       # for installing python packages using pip
 ```
-The nerva package can for example be installed using
+The nerva package can then be installed using
 ```
 pip3 install .
 ```